FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 ## PCIe 8.0 announced

-Intel and AMD's next generation CPUs - supporting PCIe (Peripheral Component Interconnect express) 6.0 - are [expected to ship](https://www.pcworld.com/article/2805679/pci-express-6-products-might-finally-ship-in-2025.html) in between 4Q25 and 4Q26, likely being followed closely by the corresponding SSDs, NICs, and more.
-PCIe 6.0 itself however was announced as early as 1Q22, a wait for over 3.5 to 4.5 years from announcement to implementation.
+Intel and AMD's next generation CPUs - supporting PCIe (Peripheral Component Interconnect express) 6.0 - are [expected to ship](https://www.pcworld.com/article/2805679/pci-express-6-products-might-finally-ship-in-2025.html) between 4Q25 and 4Q26, likely being followed closely by the corresponding SSDs, NICs, and more.
+PCIe 6.0 itself however was announced as early as 1Q22, resulting in a wait of over 3.5 to 4.5 years from announcement to implementation.
 Based on the pace so far demonstrated, future PCIe generations should take just as long to reach the market from their reveal.
 But there's been one fundamental addition to the world driving hardware progression to speeds not seen before: LLMs.

 Keeping to their commitment to doubling bandwidth every 3 years, the PCI-SIG (Special Interest Group) [has announced PCIe 8.0](https://pcisig.com/pci-sig-announces-pcie-80-specification-targeted-release-2028), aiming for up to 1TB/s bi-directional bandwidth over a full x16 connection.
 Version 1.0 of the specification is expected to be released in 2028, with the first devices hopefully shipping before 2032.
 In comparison, [PCIe 7.0](https://pcisig.com/pcie-70-specification-now-available-pci-sig-members) was announced in 2022, aims to have it's version 1.0 ratified at the end of 2025, and may see adoption in devices as soon as 4Q26.
 Certainly not CPUs, but possibly in NICs (already reaching 800G and soon 1.6T), and just maybe in SSDs (if storage arrays and controllers reach those speeds in time).